Should You Have Sugar After a Workout?

 I think sugar gets a bad rap.
 I mean ... is sugar really as bad for you as people say it is?
 Well ... not necessarily.

-Sugar is a carbohydrate, and like any other carbohydrate, your body needs them for energy.
+Sugar is a carbohydrate, and like any other carbohydrate, your body needs it for energy.
 Carbohydrates are actually your body’s preferred source of energy.
 This is especially true during high-intensity exercise.

 Believe it or not, eating sugar after a workout can actually be very beneficial for post-workout recovery.
-I'll explain exactly why that's true below...
+But does sugar affect muscle growth as well?
+I'll explain everything you need to know below...

 What Type of Sugar Are We Talking About?